agajdosi/diplomantky.cz/content/locations/favu.en.md

 ---
-title: "Faculty of Fine Arts"
+title: "Faculty of Fine Arts BUT"
 date: 2020-08-17T15:02:56+02:00
 draft: false